-Table of Scholastic Standards
+Table of Academic Standards

-Total College Hours Undertaken UT Austin GPA for Scholastic Probation UT Austin GPA for Scholastic Dismissal
+Total College Hours Undertaken UT Austin GPA for Academic Warning UT Austin GPA for Academic Dismissal

 Below 15 less than 2.00 less than 1.50

 15-44 less than 2.00 less than 1.70

 45-59 less than 2.00 less than 1.85

 60 or more less than 2.00 less than 2.00

-Probation and Dismissal
+Warning and Dismissal

-The following rules govern scholastic probation and dismissal.
+The following rules govern academic warning and dismissal.

 - a.
-Change of scholastic status.
-Scholastic status is determined when grades are reported at the end of each fall and spring semester and at the end of the summer semester.
-Although a student's University grade point average may change between these grade-reporting periods (because a final grade has been recorded in place of an X, for example), the student's scholastic status is not changed until the next official grade-reporting period during which the student is enrolled at the University. - b.
+Change of academic status.
+Academic status is determined when grades are reported at the end of each fall and spring semester and at the end of the summer semester.
+Although a student's University grade point average may change between these grade-reporting periods (because a final grade has been recorded in place of an X, for example), the student's academic status is not changed until the next official grade-reporting period during which the student is enrolled at the University. - b.
 Effect of grades in courses repeated.
 All grades earned in University courses, whether repeated or not, count in a student's grade point average.
 However, in counting grade points for any semester, a student who earned a grade of at least C in a course taken in a previous semester may not use grade points earned in that same course in the current semester to meet the minimum requirements for continuance given below without written permission from the dean. - c.
-Scholastic probation. (a) A student whose cumulative University grade point average falls below 2.00 at the end of a grade-reporting period is placed on scholastic probation.
-Probationary status is reflected on the student's permanent academic record. (b) Any student returning to the University after a period of scholastic dismissal returns on scholastic probation. (c) Under exceptional circumstances, the director of admissions may admit a student to the University on scholastic probation.
+Academic warning. (a) A student whose cumulative University grade point average falls below 2.00 at the end of a grade-reporting period is placed on academic warning.
+Warning status is reflected on the student's permanent academic record. (b) Any student returning to the University after a period of academic dismissal returns on academic warning. (c) Under exceptional circumstances, the director of admissions may admit a student to the University on academic warning.